Pipelines

 A pipeline is an ordered sequence of stages that processes an issue.
 Each stage runs a skill (the prompt) using a driver (the CLI tool), then evaluates a gate (the quality check) to decide what to do next.

 Pipelines are config-driven.
-You define them in the UI: create a pipeline, add stages, assign a skill and driver to each stage, and set a gate mode.
-When you trigger a run, the orchestrator executes the stages in order — pausing at manual gates, routing to rework on failure, and moving the issue through its states as stages complete.
+Operators define them in the UI/database: create a pipeline, add stages, assign a skill and driver to each stage, and set routing/gate behavior.
+When you trigger a run, the daemon executes the DB-owned stage graph — pausing at manual gates, routing to rework on failure, routing to deploy on approval, and moving the issue through its configured states as stages complete.

 A stage has: